Hellscap3d/RadSH/readme.md

-# RadSH is a package format primarily used in web-based applications.
+# RadSH (pronounced "Radish") is a package format primarily used in web-based applications.